benoitc/erica/README.md

 ### 3. Clone

-Did you see an interresting couchapp you want to reuse?
+Did you see an interesting couchapp you want to reuse?
 Or just working with a friend on the same couchapp ?
 With the `clone` command you can replicate a couchapp on your filesystem, edit it and push the results
 after: